The Red Maple Tree

 Distinguishing Factors

 The branches and leaves of the red maple make it very simple to distinguish it from its family.
 The twigs and branches will have leaves grow on the opposite side of them.
 The leaves are usually 6-10 cm long and 3-5 lobes wide.
-The leaves pattern can portray a variety of designs.
-The leaves do tend to transform into a brilliant and dazzling red in autumn.
+The leaf pattern can portray a variety of designs.
+The leaves tend to transform into a brilliant and dazzling red in autumn.

 Red Maple Benefits